-- Addresses for service for both the landlord and the tenant.
+- An address for service for both the landlord and the tenant.

 - Whether the tenant is under the age of 18.

-- Any fees (for a letting agent or solicitor) to be paid (if applicable).
+- Any fees to be paid (if applicable).

 - A list of any chattels (like furniture, curtains and other fittings) provided by the landlord.

 - If the tenancy is a fixed-term tenancy, the date the tenancy will end.